The do-it-yourself DIY phenomenon has made its way into the financial world and looks like it’s here to stay.

 You can use fintech in wealth management to do the following…

-1. Improve Data Analysis
+1. Leveraging Technology to Enhance Data Analysis

 Since banking and investing is highly regulated, your clients share a lot of data which is mandatory for know-your-client (KYC) rules when they open an account with a bank or your company.